 In fact, the use of outside sales has been steadily declining for years, largely due to the high costs associated with travel and in-person meetings.
 This trend was dramatically accelerated by the COVID-19 pandemic, which severely curtailed business travel from 2020 to 2022.
 As a result, many companies were forced to pivot to inside sales models, relying more heavily on virtual meetings, phone calls, and digital communication channels to reach prospects and close deals.

-Outside sales reps also cost an extra $40,000 per year on average—not including travel fees or commissions.
+Outside sales reps also cost an extra $40,000 per year on average — not including travel fees or commissions.

-In fact, according to Glassdoor, the average salary for outside sales reps is just over $107,000.
+According to Glassdoor, the average salary for outside sales reps is just over $107,000.
 For inside sales reps, the average salary is just over $67,000.

 Benefits of outside sales strategies